Equator Express | Kiritimati – Tahiti

-Depending on the weather, we hope to have enough time to explore French Polynesia a bit.
+If the weather gives us a fast passage, we hope to have enough time to explore French Polynesia a bit.
 Depending on travel restrictions, we may be able to hop across to Moorea after we arrive in Papeete, one of the most beautiful islands on the planet.
-Or, we may choose to merely explore Tahiti and all it has to offer.
+Or, we may choose to merely explore the beauty of Tahiti and all it has to offer.

 This trip is an RYA Yachtmaster Ocean and IYT MOY Unlimited qualifying voyage – contact us to discuss!

 Ardent Training is offering a significant discount on the RYA Day Skipper Theory online course to anyone signed up for this trip.
 If you’re interested in taking the course, let us know when you sign up and we can give you the discount code!

 - Date: March 7 – March 21, 2023

 - Focus: Offshore Passagemaking | Equator Crossing | Sail Training

 Please explore the drop down menus at the bottom of the page for more details about this voyage.

 While we can’t guarantee that our protocol will 100% prevent a COVID infection onboard, we are hopeful that with these constraints, it will seriously reduce the risk of the possibility of a serious COVID infection at sea, far from advanced medical care.

 The Government of Kiribati has its own COVID-19 regulations, which you will need to comply with in order to fly into Kiribati.
 We will keep you updated as far as we are able as the trip approaches.